Intuitio-OU/VehicleCategorizer/README.md

 # VehicleCategorizer
 ----------------------------------------------------------------------------------------------------------------------------------------

-Pull information from different websites about vehicles, need to specify the sites.
+Pull information from different websites about vehicles and store them within a mongo server

 Information that is important to consider when looking at cars include mileage, safety rating, and mpg.
 This program is specicifically tailored towards pulling infromation vehicles ranging from make, model, year, trim, base msrp, and mpg/ range.